 A dog walker, for example, has his mornings booked walking dogs in his neighborhood, but he wants to include an adjacent neighborhood for bookings to fill his afternoons.
 He wants to get the word out.
 Word of mouth alone won’t bring in the number of clients he needs for a steady stream of income.
 He has chosen business cards for his dog-walking business, and he also wants to hire someone to build his website.
 Generally, these expenses are deductible.

-Creative freelancers rely on software—there’s no getting around this fact.
+Most creative freelancers rely on software—there’s no getting around this fact.

 To create infographics, for example, a marketing consultant needs access to certain data visualization platforms.
 To manage social media, she needs access to social media management platforms.
 Her software expenses will probably be deductible on her tax return.